radicalbit/radicalbit-ai-monitoring/docs/docs/l3_model_sections/overview.md

 ## Variables

 The **Variables** table lists all the columns flagged as `feature` or `ground truth`.
-That's the reason why we've chosen this name.
+That's the reason why we have chosen this name.
 Each field presents with its own type while the `ground truth` is flagged properly.
+For the meaning of the column `Field Type` see the *Hands-On Guide*.

 ![Alt text](/img/overview/overview-variables.png "Overview Variables")